ARTICLE

 Osho (1931-1990, Sagittarius) was one of the most provocative and inspiring spiritual teachers of the twentieth century.
 Known for his revolutionary contribution to the science of inner transformation, the influence of his teachings continues to grow, reaching seekers of all ages in virtually every country of the world.
 He talked to audiencies for more than 35 years, and was the author of many books, including Love, Freedom, Aloneness, The Book of Secrets, and Innocence, Knowledge, and Wonder.

-Tarot is traditionally used as an oracular tool although we find in Osho's deck a card suit to meditate and transform the experience of the present moment, being each moment life itself.
-Most of the time we wonder about what will happen in the future, what about health, children, what will happen if we make this decision and not that one, longing to know about the past and future.
+Tarot is traditionally used as an oracular tool although we find in Osho's deck a cards suit to meditate and transform the experience of the present moment, being each moment life itself.
+Most of the time we wonder about what will happen in the future, what about health and children, what will happen if we make this decision and not that one, longing to know about the past and future.
 Instead, Osho's Tarot focuses on present consciousness.
 The next brief video (around 16') shows Osho himself talking about oracles, fortune-telling, time, life, death and the way we go through the experience of being alive.

-Images on cards and related comments take us closer to zen wisdom, which guides our consciousness inside of the perspective to assimilate answers.
+The cards images and related comments take us closer to zen wisdom, which guides our consciousness inside of that perspective to assimilate answers.
 States, transitions and transformative experiences are portrayed by assigning a specific keyword to each card, one that especially emphazises a type of move and transformation towards a more freed, detached and plenty consciousness.
 For instance, arcane X, traditionally referred to as The Wheel of Fortune, has been named as Change, and the comment includes subjects such as karma, fate, spinning around galaxies, iterative patterns and even the Chinese kuas related to constant motion.
 Finally, the text says that noticing a pattern is what allow us to get out of it, change!

 A transformative emphasis can be appreciated in all of the comments, illustrations and assigned words.
 Some of them are inner voice (II, The Priestess), transformation (XIII, Death), beyond illusion (XX, Judgement), courage (VIII, Strenght) and silence (XVII, The Star).